JaneliaSciComp/Muse/README.txt

   single-page PDFs for the 10-07-2012-B data data into a single PDF, named 10072012_B.pdf.

-Muse depends upon the Taylor Matlab Toolbox, release 1.13.
+This version of Muse depends upon the Taylor Matlab Toolbox, release 1.14.

 All code in Muse is copyright Adam L. Taylor, 2013.
 It is licensed under the BSD 2-clause license.
 (See below.)